-Wall Panelling is a great way to enhance the decorative features of a room.
+Decorative Wall Panelling is a great way to enhance internal walls and the decorative features of any room.
 Not only does it help create structure to the design of the room, it looks great in any room.
 The are many options.
 Here are some examples from projects we’ve done.

 In this french inspired interior, this sitting area has wall panelling that is light and simple.
 This panelling has been done the reverse way whereby the panel section is left as the empty recessed area.
 This creates elegant frames around the wall sconces and adds a sense of height to the room.
 The panelling is left white to create a fresh overall feel.
 This helps add richness and depth but it does not distract too much from the rest of the decor.